 If any of these requirements were not met, we can challenge the BAC results, which could lead to the dismissal of your suspension.
 Our team of Fulton, MO DWI experts has a proven track record of helping clients throughout Missouri keep their licenses.

-Appealing the Decision of a Fulton, MO DWI Administrative Hearing
+How to Appeal a Fulton, MO DWI Administrative Hearing Decision

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Fulton, MO circuit court within 15 days of the final ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
 Our Fulton, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Fulton, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Fulton, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once it’s filed, the case moves to a de novo hearing, where the Fulton, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Fulton, MO DWI/DUI attorneys to present a stronger defense.

 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Fulton, MO area, you aren’t just selecting the ideal DWI administrative hearing lawyer lawyer in Fulton, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for Fulton, MO residents:
+When you hire a Combs Waterkotte DWI administrative hearing lawyer in the Fulton, MO area, you’re not just selecting a top-rated DWI administrative hearing lawyer lawyer in Fulton, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for Fulton, MO residents:

-Act Now—Speak with a Fulton, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Fulton, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges